Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Glenda from River Falls, WI

 I don't know how much the supplies would cost to make your own antibacterial wipes but your time is worth something too!
 I buy a container of them at Wal-Mart (Equate brand) and they last a long time.
 I keep one in my mini van at all times and not just to use on the kids.
-Also you can buy some of that hand sanitizer for cheap.
-I bought a small bottle at Wal-Mart for .50 and it's a very handy size to carry in my purse.

 My sister-in-law uses them for her daughter.
 She cuts a paper towel in half and then makes a solution of aloe vera gel, tea tree oil drops, lavender oil drops and water.
 She soaks the towels in the solution in a container, and as long as you keep a lid on, they should stay moist.